-On-Site Storage Solutions, Inc. provides all types of shipping containers ranging from the most popular dry van shipping containers to refrigerated shipping containers to a variety of specialty containers.The numerous types of shipping containers provide secure portable storage with a variety of unique characteristics.This guide will help you determine the perfect container type, size, and condition that will best suit your needs.
+On-Site Storage Solutions, Inc. provides all types of shipping containers ranging from the most popular dry van shipping containers to refrigerated shipping containers to a variety of specialty containers.The numerous types of shipping containers provide secure portable storage with a variety of unique characteristics.This guide will help you to choose the right shipping container by type, size, and condition that will best suit your needs.

 Working refrigerated units run at 50-60 Hz and require three-phase power supply that’s suitable for 440/460 volts.
 If the Reefer site does not have the required voltage, we can provide transformers for an additional cost that can increase the 3-phase power voltage from 220/240 volts to 440/460 volts.
 Keep in mind that customers are responsible for grounding the power supply and providing a circuit breaker of 30 amp prior to use.